SimonHooker/simonhooker.github.io/_posts/2015-08-17-lucee-issue-types-in-jira.md

 tags : [lucee, jira]
 ---

 A couple of days ago following discussion between Adam Cameron and myself on Twitter a new issue type was added to the Lucee Jira board, "Incompatibility".
-Since then we have discussed the gray line where a bug becomes an incompatibility and vica versa and so I thought I'd just write up my stance on the various issue types.
+Since then we have discussed the gray line where a bug becomes an incompatibility and vice versa and so I thought I'd just write up my stance on the various issue types.

-For the record, everything in this blog post is how I interprete the various issue types.
+For the record, everything in this blog post is how I interpret the various issue types.
 This is not in any way an official LAS position, but I'd like to think that it all makes some logical sense.

 # What's the point of the issue types?

-The difference bettween Bug/Incompatibility and Enhancement/Proposal is pretty clear cut.
+The difference between Bug/Incompatibility and Enhancement/Proposal is pretty clear cut.
 The reason for distinguishing between those pairs is simple - it's classifying a specific as being a fix for something existing or broke vs something that is an addition or new.

 Additions need to be evaluated prior to implementation to make sure they are a good idea, where as bugs and incompatibility issues are usually clearly something that needs fixing.
 In addition to this if something is broken in a "stable" release then that should take priority as it will be affecting production users.